SimonDMurray/SimonDMurray/README.md

-### Simon Murray's GitHub Profile
+# Welcome! 🌅

-Hello and welcome to my GitHub profile!
+Thank you for visiting my GitHub profile!

 I thought I would add a little guide to help you navigate my profile more easily.